 July 2, 2019

-The Wilderman Fund for Maternal Mental Health recently hosted its inaugural event at the Alpine Country Club to benefit and introduce The Wilderman Center for Maternal Mental Health at Hackensack Meridian Health Hackensack University Medical Center.
-Proceeds from the event will support patient care at the center – the first of its kind in the northern New Jersey region, and one of only a few in the nation.
+The Wilderman Fund for Maternal Mental Health recently hosted its inaugural event at the Alpine Country Club to benefit and announce the development of The Wilderman Center for Maternal Mental Health at Hackensack Meridian Health Hackensack University Medical Center.
+Proceeds from the event will support a maternal mental health navigator who will work closely with patients and team members to identify and assist women in need of mental health services during the perinatal and postpartum period.
+The future center will include a full complement of care – and will be the first of its kind in the northern New Jersey region, and one of only a few in the nation.

 The center aims to be a place where all women and families, regardless of circumstance, will have access to the best, comprehensive perinatal mental health care possible.